 - For transfer of charge, there is no need for a physical connection for induction.

-- In this process induced current flows in the opposite direction to charged body current flow direction.
+- In this process induced current flows in the opposite direction to the charged body current flow direction.

 - For this process, there is no need for a gradient path.